Best AI CMS Platforms for SEO and Content Optimization in 2026

 What's the difference between Site Audit here and Screaming Frog?

 Screaming Frog is a crawler you run from a desktop.
-Workspace's Site Audit runs continuously inside the admin, scoped to the live site, and surfaces issues next to the editor.
+WorkspaceCMS's Site Audit runs continuously inside the admin, scoped to the live site, and surfaces issues next to the editor.
 We still use Screaming Frog for one-off forensic crawls; the in-CMS audit replaces the weekly check-in routine.

 Will my developers still have a job?